fsichetti/nice-meshes/README.md

 - **outerRadius**: For the torus, it is the distance of the revolved circle from the axis of revolution.
 For the catenoid, it is the radius of the ends of the shape.
 Defaults to 2.
 - **borderVariance**: Only relevant to random Bézier patches.
 How far the border vertices can deviate from their starting position on the line connecting two corner vertices.
 - **innerVariance**: Only relevant to random Bézier patches.
 How far the inner vertices can deviate from their starting position.
-- **sampling**: Only relevant to random Bézier patches.
-If the path to an OBJ file containing a meshed \[0,1\] XY plane is specified, the sampling of the Bézier patch is done by copying the topology of the provided plane.
-The Z coordinate, if present is ignored.
-If this parameter is not provided, a regular sampling is performed.

 ### Processing
 - **centered**: If "true", the mesh is centered at the origin after it is generated.
 This is only useful for random Bézier patches.
 Defaults to "false".